 Community Vans are driven by the community for the community!
 Start your application today to help your neighbors get where they need to go.
 Volunteer Drivers ride for free and choose which trips they want to drive for.
 Metro provides the vans, gas, insurance, and maintenance.
 You provide the driving skills!

-- After reviewing your application, King County Metro and your Community Transportation Coordinator will contact you to complete your driver orientation and training.
+- After reviewing your application, King County Metro and your Community Transportation Coordinator will contact you to complete your 30-45 min in-person training and self-led online orientation.

 - Start driving for your community!